bet4a/d3wiki/Quantitative-Scales.md

 Given a value *x* in the input domain, returns the corresponding value in the output range.

+Note: based on the scale’s [interpolator](#wiki-linear_interpolate), the scale may **reuse return values**.
+For example, if the domain is specified as color strings, then [d3.interpolateRgb](Transitions#wiki-d3_interpolateRgb) is automatically applied and the scale reuses a [d3.rgb](Colors#wiki-d3_rgb) instance.
+Often, the return value of a scale is immediately used to set an [attribute](Selections#wiki-attr) or [style](Selections#wiki-style), and you don’t have to worry about this; however, if you need to store the scale’s return value, use string coercion or the d3.rgb constructor to create a copy.

 <a name="linear_invert" href="Quantitative-Scales#wiki-linear_invert">#</a> linear.<b>invert</b>(<i>y</i>)

 Returns the value in the input domain *x* for the corresponding value in the output range *y*.
 This represents the inverse mapping from range to domain.
 For a valid value *y* in the output range, linear(linear.invert(*y*)) equals *y*; similarly, for a valid value *x* in the input domain, linear.invert(linear(*x*)) equals *x*.
 Equivalently, you can construct the invert operator by building a new scale while swapping the domain and range.
 The invert operator is particularly useful for interaction, say to determine the value in the input domain that corresponds to the pixel location under the mouse.